x-systems/phlex-data/docs/advanced.rst

 Type substitution on loading
 ----------------------------

-Another technique is for ATK Data to replace your object when data is being loaded.
+Another technique is for Phlex Data to replace your object when data is being loaded.
 You can treat "Transaction" class as a "shim"::

     $obj = $account->ref('Transactions')->load(123);